zayedshah/Responsible-Investing/README.md

-## Responsible Investing
+## Summary

-Predicting Company Sector Names using Business Description.
+The notebook `Responsible Investing.ipynb` is an exercise on predicting Company Sector Names using Business Description.
+Naive Bayes and Logistic Regression have been used.